Imafikus/lmg-gui/README.md

 # LMG-GUI
 GUI for calculating LMG.
 Used for visual observations of meteors showers.
-It also has pictures of polygons used for determine LMG.

-### Folder "new" contains only pictures of polygons.
+Made for Petnica Meteor Group.

 # Install dependencies

-##
+## Python
 python 3.x

 ## tk package